BillDietrich/linkcheckerhtml/README.md

 To change the key-combinations for this extension, open File / Preferences / Keyboard Shortcuts and search for Alt+H or Alt+T.

 ### Settings
-* linkcheckerhtml.checkMailtoDestFormat: Check format of email addresses in mailto links.
+* linkcheckerhtml.checkMailtoDestFormat: Check format of email addresses in mailto links (default is true).
 * linkcheckerhtml.maxParallelThreads: Maximum number of links to check in parallel (range is 1 to 20; default is 20).
-* linkcheckerhtml.timeout: Timeout (seconds) for accessing a link (range is 5 to 30; default is 8).
+* linkcheckerhtml.timeout: Timeout (seconds) for accessing a link (range is 5 to 30; default is 12).
-* linkcheckerhtml.reportNonHandledSchemes: Report links with URI schemes not checked by the checker, such as FTP and Telnet.
+* linkcheckerhtml.reportNonHandledSchemes: Report links with URI schemes not checked by the checker, such as FTP and Telnet (default is "as Information").
-* linkcheckerhtml.reportRedirect: Report links that get redirected.
+* linkcheckerhtml.reportRedirect: Report links that get redirected (default is "as Warning").
 * linkcheckerhtml.localRoot: String prepended to links that start with "/" (default is ".").
 * linkcheckerhtml.userAgent: User-Agent value used in Get requests (default is "Mozilla/5.0 Firefox/63.0").